SumoLogic/sumologic-kubernetes-collection/deploy/docs/Installation_with_Helm.md

 Please refer to
 [our instructions](/deploy/docs/Working_with_container_registries.md#authenticating-with-container-registry)
-on how to provide credentials in order to authenticate Docker Hub.
+on how to provide credentials in order to authenticate with Docker Hub.

-An alternative would be to host Sumo Logic container images in one's contaer registries.
+An alternative would be to host Sumo Logic container images in one's container registries.
 To do so please refer to the following [instructions](/deploy/docs/Working_with_container_registries.md#hosting-sumo-logic-images)